 Check out Fellow bios to see if there is a particular Fellow whose background may be a good match for you.

-- The Nuclear Science and Engineering Communication Lab’s services are free and available to anyone who is in the Nuclear Science and Engineering Department, affiliated with a Department lab, or taking a Department class.
-If you are not sure whether you are eligible, please contact the Communication Lab Manager to inquire.
+- The NSE Comm Lab’s services are free and available to anyone who is in the NSE department, affiliated with an NSE lab, or taking an NSE class.
+If you are not sure whether you are eligible, please contact the NSE Comm Lab Manager to inquire.

-- If you are not in Nuclear Science and Engineering, check whether your Course has a Communication Lab available here.
+- If you are not in NSE, check whether your department has a Comm Lab available here.

 How do Communication Lab sessions work?

-- All coaching sessions must take place in public locations such as the Communication Lab, a café, or the library.
+- All in-person sessions must take place in public locations such as the Comm Lab, a café, or the library.

-- If a client misses three appointments, s/he will not be able to take advantage of the Communication Lab during the following four months.
+- If a client misses three appointments, s/he will not be able to take advantage of the Comm Lab during the following four months.

 What can and can’t I expect Communication Fellows to do?